 Gluten intolerance causes wide range of dental defects

-Defects in dental enamel are common in children who cannot tolerate gluten.
+are common in children who cannot tolerate gluten.
 In some children, dental problems may be the only symptom of a gluten intolerance or celiac disease (an autoimmune gluten intolerance).
 In addition to tooth decay, one may see enamel defects: white, yellow, or brown spots on the teeth; mottled or translucent teeth; pitting or banding of the teeth.
 Unfortunately, the majority of dentists peg these problems on excess fluoride or an early illness, missing an opportunity to alert parents to a possible gluten intolerance.

 Going beyond gluten to repair the gut and stop cavities